eanesparrago/project-ui-challenges/README.md

 ### Day 9: Music Player — "Granite" *(Desktop Only)*
 <img src="https://user-images.githubusercontent.com/36854142/51082568-7c2c3e00-1744-11e9-8a62-19f6e812e843.png" alt="Granite" width="500"/>

 *This is one of the bigger UIs I've made.
-The challange was to make a music player but I designed more of a Spotify-like site.
+The challenge was to make a music player but I designed more of a Spotify-like site.
 Designing and coding each took a day.*

 ## Technologies / Tools
 ### React